TUI-NICR/EMSAFormer/tensorrt_swin/README.md

     # Clone the repository on the correct version
     git clone https://github.com/NVIDIA/FasterTransformer.git --branch release/v5.2.1_tag --single-branch

-    # Navigate to the FasterTransformer directory
-    cd FasterTransformer/
     ```

 5. Download and apply our patch file: